-Occasionally SHS teachers arrange for field trips or co-curricular events as an extension of the learning process.
+Field trips or co-curricular events as an extension of the learning process.
 To participate, a student must submit a permission slip.
 These are sent home by the teacher and must be signed by the parent, dated, and returned at least 24 hours before the scheduled trip.
 Phone calls or handwritten notes by parents will not be accepted in lieu of a signed paper.
 For the protection of the student, there will be no exceptions to this procedure.